 I is for Intensity: How hard should you work while physically active?
 The best intensity is what you feel happy doing.
 MOVE! recommends moderate intensity activity.
 This includes walking briskly, water aerobics, bicycling slower than 10 miles per hour, playing tennis, ballroom dancing, or light gardening.

 T is for Type: What type of activity should you do?
 Think about what keeps you motivated.
 Is it walking in your neighborhood with a friend?
 Attending group aerobic classes?
 Or, swimming laps?
 Whatever it is, the activity that you're going to enjoy the most is usually the best.
+Find ideas for getting started in the MOVE!
+Video Library.

-Remember, it's important to get endurance activities throughout the week as well as strength and flexibility training.
+Remember, it's important to do endurance activities throughout the week as well as strength and flexibility training.
 Don't forget to use "FITT" as a guide to plan your physical activity.
 Doing this will help you create the most well-rounded program.

 For more information and resources to help you be more physically active, reach out to the MOVE! or Healthy Living team at your local facility.